tajmone/Sublime-PML/PACKAGE_STATUS.md

 Info about the package status in terms of PML syntax elements and features currently implemented and those awaiting implementation.

+> **WARNING** — The list of pending tasks might not be 100% accurate due to breaking changes across PML v2.x and 3.x.
+Although I've tried to keep the list up to date with the latest changes, chances are that details have been overlooked.
+Always double check against the latest generated JSON tags file and official docs.

 -----

 **Table of Contents**